snowman-repos/book/project_managers/README.md

 As you are overseeing entire projects, keep on eye on the work to ensure that people are starting simple and gradually adding complexity.
 Remind everyone at the start of each project that they are building *systems*, not sites, or screens, or pages.
 You want your web projects to be stable, future-friendly, scalable, and extensible.
 For instance they should begin designing, building, and testing the most basic and reusable stuff - the typography, buttons, form inputs, grid systems, tables, etc. - the building blocks for all other components and modules.
 They should start off ensuring the basic feature requirements are met on the minimum system requirements - the oldest browsers and the smallest screens - before gradually enhancing the experience for more capable devices.
 This forces them to keep performance in mind and consider users who are not sitting at a comfortable desk like they are, on a fast wifi connection and using a high-end laptop.
 By facing the constraints head on from the start, designers and developers are forced to really think about the problems and how to solve them.
 It also ensures that time will be saved later on as they are able to re-use and build on previous work that's been tested and signed off.

+The so-called “mobile-first” approach to design and development essentially means to start with the most basic user interface for small screens, maybe adding more content, design flourishes, and user-interface elements only if and when required as the screen size increases.
+We don't need to go into here the growth of the mobile web, nor the pace of new devices coming on the market from tiny wearables to large-screen displays.
+The mobile-first approach at least resets people's perspectives about what the web is.
+It's not just websites that you view on your laptop or desktop computer.
+This is especially important to project owners who may not be web professionals, spending most days considering things like this.
+Another phrase you'll often here is “responsive design”.
+This does not mean separate versions of your product for arbitrary “mobile”, “tablet”, and “desktop” devices, despite how often this misunderstanding is encountered.
+Reponsive means device agnostic, which in turn means that your products are not built at specific sizes

 One of the most important project deliverables, even if it hasn't been specifically requested, is a style guide.
 It's one of the things you should be demanding of your team and making standard practice for all projects.
-Like with enforcing performance budgets, it's ok to be dogmatic about this because the benefits are clear.
+Like with enforcing performance budgets, it's ok to be dogmatic about this because the benefits are clear:

+- communication tool, demonstrates interactions
 - get your head around the look and feel
 - maintainability
 - consistency
 - forces modularity
+- semantics / shared language
+- relates to the code, forces organisation, workflow
+- easier to test

 bootstrap

-Mobile first: force everyone to think about it, especially project owners, skew perceptions about what is typical on the web. responsive = device agnostic.
+can be automated